J-1 Scholar Visa Program

 Who sponsors this kind of international scholar?

-Saint Louis University has been approved by the U.S. State Department to serve as the visa sponsor for these individuals.
-Other organizations -- the Institute for International Education, the National Institutes of Health, the World Health Organization and the Agency for International Development -- may serve as the J-1 visa sponsor for SLU international scholars instead of SLU.
-If another organization sponsors the scholar, he or she still should check in with the Office of International Services (OIS).
+Saint Louis University has been approved by the U.S. State Department to serve as the visa sponsor for J-1 visitors.
+Other organizations -- the Institute for International Education, the National Institutes of Health, the World Health Organization and the Agency for International Development -- may also serve as the J-1 visa sponsor for SLU international scholars.
+If another organization sponsors the scholar, he or she still should check in with the Office of International Services (OIS) upon their arrival.